Mahmadabid/ecommerce-redux-toolkit/README.md

 npm run dev
 ```

-Visit http://localhost:3000 in your browser to see the app.
+- Setup Database (SQL Tables) and Create Admin:

 Visit ```http://localhost:3000/api/setup``` to setup your database and create admin user

+- Setup Dummy Data, Database (SQL Tables) and Create Admin:

 Visit ```http://localhost:3000/api/setup?dummy=dummy``` to setup your database, create all users including admin and pre add products.

+Visit http://localhost:3000 in your browser to see the app.

 ## Features
 ### Product Management: